NREL/SOEP-QSS/README.md

-# QSS Solver Prototype/Experimental Code with FMU Support
+# SOEP-QSS Solver

-This is a QSS solver being developed for integration into Modelon's Optimica Compiler Toolkit (OCT) as part of the "Spawn of EnergyPlus" project.
+This is a QSS solver being developed for integration into Modelon's Optimica Compiler Toolkit (OCT) as part of the "Spawn of EnergyPlus" (SOEP) project.
+This QSS solver runs over FMUs built by OCT _via_ the FMI API 2.0.

 ## Status

 Currently the code has:
-* QSS1/2/3 and LIQSS1/2/3 solvers.
+* QSS1/2/3 and LIQSS1/2/3 first, second, and third order solvers and their variants.
-* fQSS solvers that broadcast full-order quantized representations.
-* Experimental continuous trajectory broadcasting (x builds).
-* Experimental relaxation solvers for the highly sensitive derivatives as seen in many Buildings Library models.
-* Linear and nonlinear derivative function support.
+* FMU for Model Exchange simulation support.
 * Input variables/functions.
 * Discrete-valued variables.
-* Numeric differentiation support with specified or automatic ND time step.
+* Specified or automatic numerical differentiation time step.
-* Zero-crossing event support via OCT event indicator variables.
+* Zero-crossing event support _via_ OCT event indicator variables.
-* Conditional if and when block framework.
 * A simple "baseline" event queue built on `std::multimap`.
-* Simultaneous event support that produces deterministic (non-order-dependent) results.
+* Simultaneous event support that reduces nondeterministic results due to variable sequence order dependencies.
 * Numeric bulletproofing of root solvers.
-* A master algorithm with sampling and diagnostic output controls.
+* Sampling and diagnostic output controls.
-* FMU for Model Exchange simulation support.
-* FMU-QSS generation and simulation support.
-* Connected FMU-ME and FMU-QSS simulation support.
 * Binned-QSS support.
-* Experimental Python wrapping with Pybind11.

 ## Plan